trabdlkarim/pycalco/README.md

 # Support & Contribution

 PyCalco is under BSD 3-Clause Revised License, which means its license is an [Open Source Initiative ](https://opensource.org/) approved license.
 Being an open source software PyCalco needs your support.
 Feel free to contribute to this project by forking it and submitting your changes as a pull request.
 Feel also free to report any bug [here](https://github.com/trabdlkarim/pycalco/issues) that you may find.
 And we also welcome greatly new feature suggestions.
-Please so do not hesistate to send us your feedback.
+Please so do not hesitate to send us your feedback.

 ---